brianandrewburns/brianandrewburns.github.io/about.md

 **Footnotes**

 [1] For obvious reasons (e.g. our returns, or Samo's recent rise to internet fame), shutting down may have been a mistake.
 But slogging along for another two years with an uncertain plan B did not seem like a good idea at the time.
-I will likely return to some form of capital-compounding-as-a-service in the next few years, either returning to our Caladan thesis and variants of it, or starting a fund applying quant techniques to niche crypto markets.
+I will likely return to some form of capital-compounding-as-a-service in the next few years, either returning to our Caladan thesis and variants of it, or starting a fund applying HFT/ML techniques to niche crypto markets.
 Regardless, I plan to write about Caladan and the theory/thesis behind it on this website at some point.